 Located along the Snake River about 20 miles south of Kuna, Idaho.

 This day-use park with a reservable picnic shelter is within the Snake River Birds of Prey National Conservation Area.
-The old power house is now a museum open to the public from 10 a.m. to 4 p.m. each Saturday from April 15 to Labor Day.
+The historic power house museum is currently closed due to COVID-19 restrictions.

 - Fishing docks